Appellate judges question Trump's authority to impose tariffs without Congress

 “IEEPA doesn’t even mention the word ‘tariffs’ anywhere,” Circuit Judge Jimmie Reyna said, in a sign of the panel’s incredulity to a government attorney’s arguments.

-Brett Schumate, the attorney representing the Trump administration, acknowledged in the 99-minute hearing “no president has ever read IEEPA this way” but contended it was nonetheless lawful.
+Brett Shumate, the attorney representing the Trump administration, acknowledged in the 99-minute hearing “no president has ever read IEEPA this way” but contended it was nonetheless lawful.

 The 1977 law, signed by President Jimmy Carter, allows the president to seize assets and block transactions during a national emergency.
 It was first used during the Iran hostage crisis and has since been invoked for a range of global unrest, from the 9/11 attacks to the Syrian civil war.

-Note: This story has been corrected to fix the spelling of the surname of the attorney representing the Trump administration.
-His surname is Shumate, not Schumate.